-When it comes to layering for winter hiking, seemingly tiny decisions can make or break a trip.
+When it comes to layering for cold-weather adventures, seemingly tiny decisions can make or break a trip.

 Snowy landscapes on crisp mornings sound magical.
 But in cold weather, the stakes are higher.
 Wearing the wrong clothes can leave you either too cold or too damp from sweat—both of which can lead to exposure-related conditions like frostbite and hypothermia.